Compare

 As we dive into data exchanges, we must set the record straight.
 Autodesk semantics ring similar to ideas that Speckle pioneered, but despite the similar terminology, the differences are significant.
 This is why so many are asking us if the two are not the same thing.

 At first glance, Autodesk may be dipping its toes into the file-free future, but Speckle has been leading this revolution from the start.
-So, let’s look closer at why Speckle's approach to data exchanges blows Autodesk’s efforts out of the water.
+So, let’s take a closer look at why Speckle's approach to data exchanges surpasses Autodesk’s efforts.

 Speckle is leading the charge in AEC collaboration rather than following trends.
 While Autodesk wrestles with its legacy infrastructure and platform dependencies, Speckle continues to innovate with true data freedom, unlocking the full potential of the AEC industry.